ibm-cloud-docs/loadbalancer-service/faqs.md

 ## Does IBM Cloud Load Balancer support UDP?
 {: faq}

 The IBM Cloud Load Balancer service does not support UDP.
-It only supports TCP, HTTP and HTTPS.
+It supports only TCP, HTTP, and HTTPS.

 ## Is autoscaling supported by IBM Cloud Load Balancer?
 {: faq}